DLX Influencer Jennifer Brown detail interview with some interesting facts she discuss.

 DLX: How is wine enjoyed and how is a part of life differently around the world?

 Jennifer Brown: I think in France it is considered just part of your daily life.
 I have family that lives in France and they drink wine every day.
-It has been very exciting to see wine consumption grow in the US especially with millennials and younger drinkers.
-Certainly in the wine country, young people grow up having sips of wine.
+It has been very exciting to see wine consumption growth in the US especially with millennials and younger drinkers.
+Certainly, in the wine country, young people grow up having sips of wine.
 When we had dinner as kids, my mother always served us “children’s wine” which was grape juice in a wine bottle.
 So it’s part of the daily ritual in wine country.

 DLX: What are your favorite hotels on each continent and some of their stand out features?